 In general, the incoming call handling treatment for a trunk group can be used to manipulate the digits received for an incoming call if necessary.
-The DID numbers sent by AAPT can be mapped to Communication Manager extensions using the incoming call handling treatment of the receiving trunk-group.
+DID number sent by Optus can be mapped to an extension using the incoming call handling treatment of the receiving trunk-group.
 Use the change inc-call-handling-trmt trunk-group command to create an entry for each DID.

-display inc-ca Page 1 of 3
+change inc-cal hange inc-call-handling-trmt trunk-group 1

-INCOMING CALL HANDLI NG TREATMENT
+INCOMING CALL HANDLING TREATMENT

-Service/ Number Number Del Ins ert
+Service/ Number Number Del Insert

 Feature Len Digits

-public-ntwrk 10 02 хххх 6
+public-ntwrk 10 02xxxx 6

-Note: the actual number is masked with "xxxx" for security reason.
+Note: the actual number in above example configuration is masked with xxxx